 The Black Flag Roach Motel is a cockroach trap which can be placed in the basements, kitchens, and bathrooms.
 With this roach motel, roaches come checking in, but they never get to check out!

-It lures and traps all types of cockroaches including waterbugs, palmetto bugs, crickets, scorpions, and spiders.
+Basically, it lures and traps all types of cockroaches including waterbugs, palmetto bugs, crickets, scorpions, and spiders.
 When applied, the trap can remain effective for four months.

 The trap makes insect pests check into the motel using an attractive special lure.
 Once these insects get inside the trap, they get stuck in its powerful glue and none will get to leave alive.